RunningStrings/vteam-project/backend/database-config/README.md

 	├── .env                    	# Environment variables
 	├── package.json            	# Project dependencies and scripts

-## Setup
-From root directory, `touch .env` if not exists or update it with:
-`MONGO_DSN=mongodb://mongodb:27017/bike_database`
-`MONGO_URI=mongodb://mongodb:27017`

-## Database reset
-From root directory: `sudo rm -rf ./data/db`

-## Regenerate data
+## Regenerate data (optional)
-To generate new ID for parkings/* .json and stations/* .json, generate new users_small.json and users_big.json and update their id.
-Generate new bikes_small.json and bikes_big.json and update their id.

 From root directory, `cd backend/data_generation` then `node index.js`.
+* Generate new ID for parkings/* .json and stations/* .json.
+* Generate new users.json with 500 or 1000 depending of NODE.ENV.
+* Generate new bikes.json with 500 or 1000 depending of NODE.ENV.
+* Generate new ID for bikes.json.
+* Distributes bikes generated (500 or 1000 depending of NODE.ENV) into parkings and stations json files.